 Most taxpayers know that medical expenses are deductible but few of us ever actually benefit from the deduction.
 The catch?
 This deduction has two high hurdles:

 - You must itemize deductions to write off medical expenses, and only about one-third of taxpayers have itemized in the past.

 Although it seems difficult to claim these deductions, there are situations when it actually works out.
 Mostly when:

-- You expenses are high perhaps due to a serious illness or injury, or just needing braces for a couple of teenagers.
+- Your medical expenses are high, perhaps due to a serious illness or injury, or just needing braces for a couple of teenagers.

 - Your AGI is low, maybe due to low taxable retirement income or being out of work for part of the year.